theditiarora/theditiarora/README.md

  # Hey 👋

-## I am Diti Arora, a 13yo React JS developer from India
+## I am Diti Arora, a 14yo developer from India